Paavo Berglund: Career

 Berglund was a member of the Russian National Orchestra's conductor collegium.

 He made his New York debut in 1978 with the American Symphony Orchestra at the Carnegie Hall, in a concert of Shostakovich and Sibelius.
 From the 1990s he became a regular guest conductor in the New York Philharmonic and the Cleveland Orchestra.

 Berglund made over 100 recordings.
 In an interview for the newspaper Helsingin Sanomat in 2009, he said when asked about his recordings, that the Smetana recording with the Dresden Staatskapelle is probably the best, since this was the best of the orchestras that he made recordings with.

 Berglund conducted opera a few times.
 The most important of his opera projects were Beethoven's Fidelio with Finnish National Opera in Helsinki in 2000 (with Karita Mattila, Matti Salminen, Jaakko Ryhänen) and Nielsen's Maskerade in Copenhagen.

 Paavo Berglund told in a radio interview for the conductor Atso Almila, made on occasion for the 75th anniversary in 2002 of the Finnish Radio Symphony Orchestra, that he had the closest relation and friendship of contemporary Finnish composers to Joonas Kokkonen (1921–1996).
 The collaboration was very strong.
 He championed his music as much as possible and also helped him during the difficult times in life.
 He commissioned many of Kokkonen's works.

 Berglund was also the first conductor in the early years, alongside Jukka-Pekka Saraste, for the Finnish Chamber Orchestra founded in 1990.
-The orchestra does not serve as a primary job for anyone, but rather as an instrument to gather top musicians to work together in an exquisite ensemble where art and quality come before routine.
+This particular orchestra did not serve as a primary job for anyone, but was rather an instrument to gather top musicians to work together in an ensemble where art and quality come before routine.

 The orchestra consists of concertmasters and principals from leading Finnish orchestras such as the Finnish Radio Symphony Orchestra, Helsinki Philharmonic Orchestra, Orchestra of the Finnish National Opera, Tapiola Sinfonietta, Avanti! and Lahti Symphony Orchestra.
 Berglund also conducted the Sibelius Academy Symphony Orchestra on a few occasions.